 Our global workplace encompasses a broad range of cultures, backgrounds, perspectives and experiences.
 For us, inclusion means we are empowered to bring our authentic selves in an open, welcoming and equitable workplace, and we believe that actively fostering an inclusive environment is our responsibility as a global employer.
 We are committed to accountability and transparency in this area.

 A diverse, equitable and inclusive organization is an essential part of WBA’s business strategy.
 We understand that actively fostering DE&I directly impacts business performance and as a global employer, helping to advance DE&I is our responsibility.
 Engagement with these issues allow us to support our communities and remain relevant to our customers and patients.

-With more than 331,000 direct employees in 17 countries, our workplace encompasses a broad range of cultures, backgrounds, perspectives and experiences.
+With more than 331,000 direct employees in 17 countries, as of fiscal 2020, our workplace encompasses a broad range of cultures, backgrounds, perspectives and experiences.
 A diverse and inclusive culture positively impacts our performance, growth and employee engagement.